 Means of communication with students, and student access to laboratory and other facilities, must be adequate to support student success in the program, and to provide an atmosphere conducive to learning.
-Students must have access to appropriate training regarding the use of the resources available to them.
+Students must be provided guidance on the appropriate and safe use of the resources available to them.